SEIR-7-06/installfest/ruby-on-rails-stack.md

 # Installfest Step 3: Ruby on Rails Stack

-#### Plan Overview

-1. Update your install of the Ruby programming language and install rvm to manage versions of Ruby.
-2. Install Rails, a back-end web development framework for the Ruby programming language.
-3. Install PostgreSQL, the database we'll use with our Ruby on Rails stack.

 ## Check Previous Installs

 If you've already experimented with Ruby and/or Rails before, verify that your versions are correct for this upcoming class.